mondeja/mdpo/docs/tutorial.rst

    └── README.md

-Use the next command to create and update the translation pofile for ``README.md``:
+Use the next command to create or update the PO file for ``README.md``:

 .. code-block:: bash